hazelcast/hazelcast-go-client/README.md

 sslConfig := config.NetworkConfig().SSLConfig()
 sslConfig.SetEnabled(true)
 sslConfig.SetCaPath("yourCaPath")
+sslConfig.ServerName="serverName"
 ```

 #### 6.1.3.
 Mutual Authentication

 As explained above, Hazelcast members have key stores used to identify themselves (to other members) and Hazelcast clients have trust stores used to define which members they can trust.

-Using mutual authentication, the clients also have their key stores and members have their trust stores so that the members can know which clients they can trust.
+Using mutual authentication, the clients also have their key stores and members have their trust stores so that the members can know which clients they can trust to.

 To enable mutual authentication, firstly, you need to set the following property at server side by configuring `hazelcast.xml`: